iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Convex Functions Characteristics List.md

 ---
 ### **Convex Functions with Gradients**

 For all convex function, some of them will have gradient.
 The gradient might not be Lipschitz, because there exists convex function whose gradient is Uniform Continuous but not Lipschitz Continuous.
-For the smooth case, please refer to [[Differential Characterization of Smooth Convexity]], where we present most of the important properties for convex function that has gradient to them.
+For the smooth case, please refer to [[Gradient, Hessian Characterization of Convexity]], where we present most of the important properties for convex function that has gradient to them.